ncayllahua/GigisPizzaHOL/serverless/fn_discount_cloud_events_resource_principals.md

 You must change your Fucntion time-out.
 Click in Edit Function button and then change **TIMEOUT** from [30] to [120] seconds.
 Then Click Save Changes Button.

 ![](./images/fn-discount-cloud-events/faas-create-function30.PNG)

+## Create the appropiate security policies in OCI Console.

 ## Code recap (OPTIONAL)
 You copy the function code and made several changes in the configuration files like func.yaml and pom.xml then you created a new Dockerfile to deploy the function.
 Now we'll explain you such changes: